-On September 3, 2021, the United States District Court for the Central District of California granted preliminary approval of a $54.2 million settlement between Woodbridge investors and Comerica Bank for allegedly violating California statutory law and breaching its fiduciary duties by aiding and abetting an elaborate multi-billion-dollar Ponzi-scheme fraud committed by Robert H. Shapiro and the Woodbridge Group of Companies, a real estate investment company, which transacted the scheme through Comerica bank accounts.
+On December 17, 2021, the United States District Court for the Central District of California granted final approval of a $54.2 million settlement between Woodbridge investors and Comerica Bank for allegedly violating California statutory law and breaching its fiduciary duties by aiding and abetting an elaborate multi-billion-dollar Ponzi-scheme fraud committed by Robert H. Shapiro and the Woodbridge Group of Companies, a real estate investment company, which transacted the scheme through Comerica bank accounts.

 Plaintiffs in the case are investors who were harmed by the Ponzi-scheme.
 The settlement, if approved, would resolve claims for nearly 8,000 Woodbridge investors.
 About 61% of the proposed class are members of the Woodbridge Liquidation Trust, and the rest are individual investors.

 Cohen Milstein and co-counsel filed an amended consolidated class action complaint against Comerica Bank on August 26, 2020.